OWASP/owasp-masvs/Document/0x03-Using_the_MASVS.md

-# Using the Mobile Application Security Verification Standard
+# The Mobile Application Security Verification Standard

 The MASVS can be used to establish a level of confidence in the security of mobile apps.
 The requirements were developed with the following objectives in mind: